reflex-mev/reflex/website/docs/technical/integration/overview.md

 All integration types use Reflex's centralized revenue configuration system:

 **Default Configuration:**
-- 20% to Reflex Protocol
+- 80% to Reflex Protocol
-- 60% to users/traders
-- 20% to validators
+- 20% to users/traders

 **Custom Configuration:**
 For protocols requiring different profit distribution, contact the Reflex team to set up a custom revenue sharing structure.
 You'll receive a unique `configId` to use in your integration.